whelan-low/tp/docs/UserGuide.md

    - `/search_student id/A0123456A or /search_student email/johndoe@gmail.com` : Searches for a student with id `A0123456A` or email `johndoe@gmail.com`.

+   - `/edit_student index/1 name/John` : Edits the first student's name to `John`

    - `/list_students` : View the list of all students available.

+   - `/sort_students by/id or by/name` : Sorts the list of students in lexicographical order by id or name.

    - `/add_class module/CS2103T class/T09` : Adds a new tutorial class `T09` under the module `CS2103T`.